named-data/PyNDN2/INSTALL.md

 Optional: To install pytest and mock, in a terminal enter:

     sudo CFLAGS=-Qunused-arguments pip install pytest mock

+Optional: To install libcrypto, install Xcode and install MacPorts from http://www.macports.org/install.php .
+In a new terminal, enter:

+    sudo port install openssl

+The python-dev headers are already installed.

 ## Ubuntu 12.04 (64 bit and 32 bit)
 To install the cryptography package, in a terminal enter: